juma-h/juma-h/README.md

 ---
 I've been told I write Readme's in a layman way 😊.
 So,
-- ⚡ Fun fact: Most of my commit messages are associated with the songs i'm listening to atm
+- ⚡ Fun fact: Most of my commit messages are associated with the songs i'm listening to atm.
+- But I comment what i do so you won't be lost.

 #### DID YOU KNOW?
 ---- I am currently on my journey to be a full stack engineer?
 Watch these repos!